ppllracing/RSP3/README.md

 # RSP3: A RoadSide End-to-End Model for Rapid Parking Path Planning, based on Occupancy Grid Map and Vehicle-to-Infrastructure
-Codes and Datas will come soon!
+Code and Data will come soon!